PREVENTING AND RESPONDING TO ABUSE AND NEGLECT POLICY

 PRINCIPLES

-TASC acknowledges that there are many forms of abuse, neglect and exploitation and demonstrates this through the adoption of the definitions of abuse, neglect and exploitation, which are outlined in Appendix 1.
+Tasc acknowledges that there are many forms of abuse, neglect and exploitation and demonstrates this through the adoption of the definitions of abuse, neglect and exploitation.
 The principles also reflect the human rights and service delivery principles of the Disability Services Act 2006.

 • People with a disability have the same human rights within their families, communities and cultures as other members.